Spring Garden Revival

 • Spongy or matted grass appearance

-• Thinning turf despite regular fertilization
+• Thinning turf despite fertilization

 • Increased disease pressure (e.g., summer patch, necrotic ring spot)